Wash To Soar Again In Firefly Graphic Novel

 If you were one of the legions of Browncoats out there who was devastated by Wash’s death, then respite is coming.
 Boom!
-Studios, which has steadily been publishing new chapters to the Serenity crew’s story, is at it again.
+Studios, which has steadily been publishing new chapters to the Serenity crew’s story, is at it again (they also signed a deal with Netflix).
 They’ve announced the release of another Firefly graphic novel.
 This time, it’ll focus on Wash’s life, both before and after his death.

 A Brief History Before Boom: Firefly Graphic Novels Before Now

 After Firefly bowed out for good with 2005’s Serenity film, the story continued in graphic novels.
 The stories were actually ongoing; Firefly creator Joss Whedon had wanted a story to connect the TV series and movie.
 So, he invited assistant-turned-writer Brett Matthews to co-write that story with him.
 Serenity: Those Left Behind was the result of that collaboration.
 A line of other miniseries and stand-alone books then followed that three-issue miniseries.
 Dark Horse published them all and the line ran from 2005-2017.